Noah-Samawi/ci-swag/README.md

 The program detail page provides in-depth information about the selected program, including its name, duration, cost, and a breakdown of modules or sections covered.
 Users can gain an understanding of the program's content and structure before making a decision.
 Users must be authenticated before they can enroll in courses and users who have purchased the program, a related video is displayed, offering valuable insights or introductory content to enhance the learning experience.

+In the future users will have videos relating to the courses and can track progress, however for the initial build there is just the dummy education video loaded.

 <details><summary>Program Detail</summary>
 <img src="./documentation/images/features/programdetail.png">
 </details>